comonoidial/ILFL_on_CH/notes/abstractmachine.md

 ```
 Above abstract machine is identical to the Sestoft's mark 1 machine derived from Launchbury's natural semantics for call by need evaluation.
 We could have started with this abstract machine for lazy evaluation, but observing a step by step derivation of abstract machine operations gives more insight.
-That starting from a minimalistic call by name abstract machine and applying operational optimisations leads us along well known semantics and machines is both an interesting convergence and reassurance that the chosen approach works.
+Starting from a minimalistic call by name abstract machine and applying operational optimisations has lead us along well known semantics and machines, which is both an intriguing convergence and reassurance that the chosen approach works.

 ##### Considering eliminating substitution